lyicy/flask-bootstrap-template/README.md

 - Make the blog cache a memcached/redis thing...
 - Maybe make this project a yeoman generator
 - Figure out, how to use gulp-inline-css and penthouse, to conform with page style suggestions and inline the "above-the-fold" styles.
+(DONE)
 - Experiments with uncss() could also be nice...
 - Make an asynchronous installation with Tornado, because that is what I want to use in the future...
 - add robots.txt
 - include [Google PageSpeed module][pagespeed]
-- change to h5pb/server-configs-nginx/

 [sass]: http://www.sass-lang.com/